chaminda204/cpm-go/readme.txt

 4) Open an SSH session to the VM (username: vagrant, password: vagrant):
     On OSX: "vagrant ssh"
-    On Windows: install PuTTy from Windows/ on the USB key, and use it to connect to localhost:2222
+    On Windows: install PuTTY from Windows/ on the USB key, and use it to connect to localhost:2222

 5) Now on the VM, check out the source code: cd /vagrant/code